 How collaborative practice works

 We then move on to the participation agreement.
-An agreement is signed that officially marks the beginning of the collaborative process.
-By subscribing it, the parties undertake to cooperate in good faith and loyalty with the aim of reaching an agreement [..]
+An agreement is signed which officially marks the start of the collaborative process.
+By signing it, the parties undertake to cooperate in good faith and loyalty with the aim of reaching an agreement [..]

 Once the agreement is reached, this is formalized.
-Depending on the case, "a joint application for separation is filed in court or, with the new formulas, with the lawyer or the public prosecutor" the lawyer specifies.
+Depending on the case, "a joint separation appeal is filed in court or, with the new formulas, with the mayor or the public prosecutor" specifies the lawyer.

 Collaborative lawyers, but also other experts

-In addition to the two collaborative lawyers, one by partner, the parties can also use other experts, of neutral professionals, that together with lawyers work to identify the best solutions [...]
+In addition to the two collaborative lawyers, one by partner, the parties can also use other experts, of neutral professionals, who work together with lawyers to identify the best solutions [...]

 It is not always possible to resort to collaborative practice

-No, this practice can not always be used.
-Certainly "it can not be done in cases of violence, even domestic violence.
-As also in the case where one of the two parties is under check or under blackmail "specifies the lawyer.
+No, this practice cannot always be used.
+Certainly “it cannot be done in cases of violence, including domestic violence.
+As well as in the event that one of the two parties is in check or blackmail ”specifies the lawyer.

-It is however the collaborative lawyer to assess whether the party is able to support the practice.
+However, it is the collaborative lawyer who assesses whether the party is able to support the practice.

 How long does collaborative practice last?
 And the costs?

-"The collaborative process lasts for the parts" the lawyer replies.
-Time depends on them, since this procedure makes the parts themselves find a solution.
-And since it's a custom-made parts process, it can last a month as it can last five months.
-However it has nothing to do with the judicial proceedings ".
+"The collaborative procedure has the duration that the parties need" replies the lawyer.
+Time is up to them, as this process ensures that the parties themselves find a solution.
+And since it is a bespoke process of the parties, it can take a month or five months.
+However, it has nothing to do with the judicial procedure ”.
 It is faster with lower costs.